DcRonan/restaurant/README.md

 ## Description

-> The purpose of this project was create a restaurant website, only using JavaScript.
+> The purpose of this project was to create a restaurant website, only using JavaScript.

 ![screenshot](./src/js/images/sc-2.png)
 ![screenshot](./src/js/images/sc-1.png)

-To create this website with only JavaScript, I used <b>DOM</b> (Document Object Model) to create, edit, place and add styling to the content.
+Created this website only using JavaScript, I used <b>DOM</b> (Document Object Model) to create, edit, place and add styling to the content.

 ## Built With 🛠